SpringSim 2011: Boston, MA, USA

 Feasibility study for automatic calibration of transportation simulation models.
 87-94 - Volkan Sevindik, Oguz Bayat, Jay Weitzen:

 Performance analysis and simulation of packet scheduling algorithms in a femtocell environment.
-95-99 - Wen Qin, Michael Rabbat, Bo Yang:
+95-99 - Wen Qin, Michael G. Rabbat, Bo Yang:

 A correlation model for shadow fading in multi-hop wireless networks.
 100-104 - Fuad A. Alnajjar, Tarek N. Saadawi: